grpc/proposal/A76-ring-hash-improvements.md

 first_index = ring.FindIndexForHash(request_hash);
 if !using_random_hash {
-    // Use the logic from A62 unchanged.
+    // Return based on A62 unchanged.
     // ...
 }